awillig/dcp-vardis/dcp-vardis-project/dcpsimulation/README.md

 commands accordingly.

-To install and build the code, first make sure that OMNeT++ in version 6.0 or higher, and the INET framework in version 4.5 or higher are installed and their `setenv` files are included in (or called from) your shell startup file (file `~/.bashrc`).
+To install and build the code, first make sure that OMNeT++ in version 6.0 or higher (we have tested versions 6.03, 6.1 and 6.3), and the INET framework in version 4.5 or higher (we have tested version 4.6) are installed and their `setenv` files are included in (or called from) your shell startup file (file `~/.bashrc`).
 Confirm this by running
 ```shell